Boondall Needing a Pest inspection?

 With Subterranean Termites being able to tunnel some 50metres underground it's important for the Pest Inspector to look at environmental conditions around your house, including your fence line Over time the weather will break down any soft timber previously coated in a "termite resistant" chemical and it's not uncommon to find a termite sub nest in a timber sleeper retaining wall.
 This is where experience matters.
 Our Pest Inspection Boondall Teams understand the characteristics of the different termite species and this gives us a better approach to finding them.

 Wood Borers are also a common find.
-Not as destructive as termites however they can survive on less favourable conditions.
+Normally brought into the home by timber furniture, these beetles don't need high moisture to survive and can eat hard and soft wood!
 Laying their eggs in the timber cracks, most of the time we are finding them attacking timber floor boards.
 They can be treated with a water based chemical but we find it's best to locate the affected timbers and have them replaced.

 The most common wood borers are;